-The cost to implement Option 2 will be higher than Option 1, since the subsidy represents an out-of-pocket cost to the employer in addition to taxes.
+The cost to implement Option 2 will be higher than Option 1, since the subsidy represents an out-of-pocket cost to the employer.

-Potential tax savings for Option 2: Employers pay payroll taxes on the amount of the subsidy, however, employees do not pay income taxes or payroll taxes, on the amount of the subsidy, up to the IRS limit http://511.org/employers/commuter/program.
+Potential tax savings for Option 2: Employers do not pay payroll taxes on the amount of the subsidy, and employees do not pay income taxes or payroll taxes, on the amount of the subsidy, up to the IRS limit https://511.org/employers/commuter-benefits-program/options.
 The employer may also elect to offer a subsidy or incentive for employees who use other types of alternative commute modes, such as carpooling or walking pursuant to Option 4.
 However, the federal commuter tax benefits only apply to transit or vanpooling.